When it comes to project management, people are often your most valuable asset, but if not managed properly, can also be the most costly.

 Finding the right solution, informed by understanding your key needs, processes and ways of working, will enable you to embed best practice resource management across the organisation.
 The need to resolve issues quickly, inform faster, better decision making and focus key resources on supporting the achievement of organisational goals has never been greater.

 More and more organisations are turning to project management technology solutions where all information related to project resources is captured and managed as part of the one project and portfolio management system.
-Sensei IQ does just that – giving your everything from current resource allocations and availability to resource requests and approvals, individual workload commitments, and future resource requests and allocations.
+Altus does just that – giving your everything from current resource allocations and availability to resource requests and approvals, individual workload commitments, and future resource requests and allocations.

 All information is surfaced in “at a glance” dashboards giving project, resource, and portfolio managers the information they need to effectively manage their current project workforce and plan for future project delivery.